-Insight Human Services’s Treatment Accountability for Safer Communities (TASC) care management offers community-based treatment for substance abusing and mentally ill offenders who would otherwise burden the justice system with repeat offenses.
+Insight Human Services’s Treatment Accountability for Safer Communities (TASC) offers community-based treatment for substance abusing and mentally ill offenders who would otherwise burden the justice system with repeat offenses.

-TASC provides care management as an effective bridge between two separate institutions: justice and treatment.
+TASC provides behavioral health services as an effective bridge between two separate institutions: justice and treatment.
 The justice system’s legal sanctions reflect the community’s concern for public safety.
 The treatment community emphasizes therapeutic relationships as a means for changing behavior and reducing the personal suffering associated with substance abuse and mental illness.

 We bridge the gap between justice and treatment to permanently interrupt the negative cycles associated with addiction.